UCLA vs. Arizona State NCAA Football Odds, Plays and Insights | October 2, 2021

 - Arizona State's games this year have eclipsed the over/under one time in three opportunities (33.3%).

-- Arizona State is 1-1 against the spread and 3-0 overall when the team scores more than 25.3 points.
+- Arizona State is 1-1 against the spread and 3-0 overall in games when it scores more than 25.3 points.

-- This season the Sun Devils have turned the ball over seven times, one more than the Bruins' takeaways (6).
+- The Sun Devils have turned the ball over one more time (7 total) than the Bruins have forced a turnover (6) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.